hackforla/marketing/.github/ISSUE_TEMPLATE/step-1--create-marketing-epic-for-your-project-or-cop.md

    ```
 - Check the issue titles you found and indicate which of these they have.
 If you find the issues, please add the links to the Resources section 3
    - [ ] Collect Marketing Assets for...
-      - [ ] if you didn't this issue for your project, then make the issue using Resource 1.06, and link it to resource 3.02
+      - [ ] if you didn't find this issue for your project, then make the issue using Resource 1.06, and link it to resource 3.02
    - [ ] Define Marketing Objectives for...
-      - [ ] if you didn't this issue for your project, then make the issue using Resource 1.07, and link it to resource 3.01
+      - [ ] if you didn't find this issue for your project, then make the issue using Resource 1.07, and link it to resource 3.01
 - Search the project's repo for any marketing issues, add any links you find to another comment
   - [ ] copy this search list block to a comment on this issue
    ```